-Consuming fennel seed tea on a regular basis can fight water retention and circulatory problems, which helps treat glaucoma.
+Consuming fennel seed tea on a regular basis can fight water retention and circulatory problems, and this helps to treat glaucoma.
 It might not be a “miracle” solution that can stop the disease, but it’s helpful for reducing the symptoms.

-- Add the fennel seeds to the cup of boiling water and cover.
+- Firstly, add the fennel seeds to the cup of boiling water and then cover.

-- Let it to cool for 10 to 15 minutes and strain.
+- Let it cool for 10 to 15 minutes and strain.

-- Drink one cup of the tea in the morning and again in the afternoon.
+- Drink one cup of the tea in the morning and another in the afternoon.

 2. Mistletoe tea

 Mistletoe contains nutrients that help protect our vision and reduce eye tiredness.
-Mistletoe also is good for blood circulation, which is key in treating glaucoma.
+It’s also good for blood circulation, which is key in treating glaucoma.

 - Add the mistletoe to the cup of water and then boil for 5 minutes.